 This form of alteration usually takes more time and costs more.
 However, with adequate budgeting and time, you can make all necessary changes to bring the dress to perfection.

-How Many Sizes Can I Alter a Wedding Dress?
+How Many Sizes Can You Alter a Wedding Dress?

 This ultimately depends on the particular dress in question.
 Usually, you can alter a wedding dress two sizes down and a size up.
 A dress could also be recut if you need to take more than three sizes in.
 However, your tailor could make other special alterations depending on your size, the dress’s current size in question, and its peculiarity.